behavure/behavure-docs/src/content/docs/measure_iq/key-concepts-and-terminology/data-pipeline/data-logging.md

 ## Character encoding

 Your data must contain only ASCII characters.
-Scuba does not support data that includes non-ASCII characters.
+Measure IQ does not support data that includes non-ASCII characters.

 ## Case sensitivity

-Column names in Scuba are case sensitive.
-If you have two columns where the names are the same other than the case (for example, foo and Foo), Scuba will treat these as separate columns, and we treat them as case-sensitive in our stack.
+Column names in Measure IQ are case sensitive.
+If you have two columns where the names are the same other than the case (for example, foo and Foo), Measure IQ will treat these as separate columns, and we treat them as case-sensitive in our stack.
 If the columns are supposed to be the same, edit the source data to use the same capitalization.

 ## Multiple-source file types

-If you want to import multiple event sources into a single Scuba table (and we recommend doing this), you must have alignment between the timestamp, actor, and event\_name fields: use the same column name, including case, and the same data type, including format.
-If your raw logging has different names/types/formats for any of these three, you must transform the data before loading into Scuba.
+If you want to import multiple event sources into a single Measure IQ table (and we recommend doing this), you must have alignment between the timestamp, actor, and event\_name fields: use the same column name, including case, and the same data type, including format.
+If your raw logging has different names/types/formats for any of these three, you must transform the data before loading into Measure IQ.

 If you're avoiding a separate join/lookup table, include all relevant dimensions/fields in both datasets.